grarcht/Shuttle/README.md

 Why keep spending more time and money on governance through code reviews?
 Why not embrace the problem by providing a solution for it?

 When envisioning, designing, and creating the architecture, quality attributes and best practices were in mind.
-These attributes include but are not limited to usability, readability, recognizability, reusability, and maintainability.
+These attributes include usability, readability, recognizability, reusability, maintainability, and more.

 ## Background